JerrySoybean/JerrySoybean.github.io/_pages/about.md

 * Eye tracking experiment and data analysis.
 * Fractional calculus signal processing.

+I also play the violin in Georgia Tech Symphony Orchestra since 2022, and I can also play the piano.
+Out side of research and music, I can perform professional magic tricks and play YOYO ball.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->